json420/degu/doc/degu.server.rst

-.. _server-app-callable:
+.. _server-app:

 *app*
 '''''

-Both :class:`Server` and :class:`SSLServer` take an *app* argument, by which you provide your HTTP request handler, and optionally provide a TCP connection handler.
+Both :class:`Server` and :class:`SSLServer` take an *app* argument, by which you provide your HTTP request handler, and can optionally provide a TCP connection handler.

 Here's a quick primer on implementing Degu server applications, but for full